nikhilkalhan92/Project-2/README.md

 #### WEBSITE TESTING ####

-I have tested my site on Safari and google chrome on multiple devices.
+I have tested my site on Safari and Google Chrome on multiple devices.
 These include:
 1. iPhone X
 2. iPad Pro